We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 • Strawberry Fields: This strain has a juicy strawberry smell and offers feelings of happiness and euphoria.

-How to Choose the Right Cannabis Product for You
+How to Choose the Right the Right Strain

 Matching Strains and Products to Your Desired Experience